KeyviDev/keyvi/doc/usage/Crashcourse.md

 ### Install

-After installation you should have:
+After installation you should have `keyvi` executable available:

-    keyvicompiler
+Try:

-    keyviinspector
+    keyvi -h

-Try in ipython:
+Try in python:

     import pykeyvi